Radio Shack PC-2

 Printer Plotter / Cassette Module

 I had picked up a Sharp CE-150 from eBay around the same time I found the RS-232 module.
 This module has a 4 color plotter and is also the cassette interface.
 The CE-150 is the Sharp version of the printer and cassette module which is compatible with the PC-2.
-The Radio Shack version isn’t as commonly found.
+The Radio Shack version is not as commonly found.

 Of all of the pocket computer printers Radio Shack sold, the PC-2 was the only one which was actually a 4-color plotter.
 This was the only pocket computer which could print graphics (vectors such as lines, curves, rotated text, etc).
 Every other printer for the other pocket computers would print text only and in left to right orientation only (not rotated).